awainverse/asl-nam-2026/content/travel/index.md

     $129/night

-All of these options (but particularly the Hampton Inn) are also close to the Philadelphia Convention Center, where the ICM will take place.
+All of these options (but particularly the Hampton Inn) are also close to the [Pennsylvania Convention Center](https://www.paconvention.com/), where the [ICM](https://www.icm2026.org) will take place.